 Ever feel used, abused and confused?
 It may be that you are suffering from "Boundaryitis".

-Boundaryitis !
-You're inflamed because people walk all over you.
-You have no boundaries to keep you safe.
-That's what boundaries are for.
+You're frustrated because people walk all over you.
+You have nothing to keep you safe.
+That's what setting boundaries is all about.

 Boundaries are fundamentally important to creating healthy relationships.
 They are essential in relationships with people you love, or with people who say they love you.
 They are even more essential (if that is possible) to keep you safe from toxic people, thoughtless people, and difficult people.